-- demonstrate there is an established need for the course - validate course content to confirm that this will meet the identified need.
+- 2. Providing evidence that you have consulted with relevant stakeholders to: - · demonstrate there is an established need for the course, and - validate course content to confirm that this will meet the identified need.

 The format of this evidence is not prescribed but is commonly provided as a collection of documentation including minutes of meetings, emails, letters of support and survey results.